ntmoore/ntmoore.github.io/notes/notes.md

 [Followup Letter](cwd_plants.md): CWD can be transmitted to plants, which can transmit CWD back to animals.

-[How to clean a knife](cwd_knives.md): How does the CDC reccomend you clean a surgical instrument that comes into contact with the human equivalent of CWD prion?
+[How to clean a knife](cwd_knives.md): How does the CDC recommend you clean a surgical instrument that comes into contact with the human equivalent of CWD prion?

 [Fleet Farm sells "Deer Corn" and "Wild Deer Feed"](fleet_farm_deer_corn.md) in the hunting section of the store.
 It is illegal to feed (bait) deer within about 60 miles of this store.